Smoothing Binary Optimization: A Primal-Dual Perspective: Hyper-parameters

 The multiple initial solutions are selected as follows: The initial dual variables is set to $\vy^0\coloneqq \bar y\cdot\vone$ and the initial primal variable is sampled from the uniform distribution $\vx^0\sim \text{Uniform}([0,1]^n)$.
+The hyper-parameters can be efficiently found via a grid search on small-scale problems.
 Table~\ref{tab:hyper_parameters} summarizes the hyper-parameters employed in our experiments.\\\\